lfkeitel/inca-tool/docs/task-files.rst

 Command Blocks
 ~~~~~~~~~~~~~~
 Command blocks are where the set of commands are defined that will be ran on the client device.
 Multiple command blocks may be created so long as they have different names.
-One command block must be named ``main``.
-This is the block that will be executed.
+One command block must be named whatever ``default command block`` is set to.
+By default this is a nameless block.
+Names cannot contain an equal sign or space.
+This is the block that will be used as the entry point into the task.
 Other blocks can be included using the ``_c`` syntax described below.
-If a ``main`` block doesn't exist, the task will not run and an error will be produced.

 Block Syntax::